pwFoo/Mastodon-OAuth-Documentation/README.md

 The following optional parameters are not included: `expires_in` and `refresh_token`.
 When `expires_in` is omitted the server should provide the expiration time via other means or document the default value.

-TODO - what is the default lifetime of a token

 ### Server Responded with an Error